-A goalkeeper's debut for a club is always special and stories concerning memorable first appearances are legion within the game.
+A goalkeeper's debut for either club or country is always special occasion and stories concerning memorable first appearances are legion within the game.
 However, not every debut goes according to plan, especially if you're a keeper

 Tony Coton's professional career got off to a flying start in 1980 when he saved a penalty with his first touch of the game after just 85 seconds when making his League debut with Birmingham City.